VasanthaClement/gmailcreation/index.md

 ##Create a Google Account

-To create a Google Account, you'll need to enter some information like your name, birth date and location.
+To create a Google Account, you'll need to enter some information like your name, birth date, and location.
 Creating a Google account will automatically create a Gmail email address.

 To Create an Account: